 I have elected not to participate as an in-network provider for any commercial health insurance plans.
-As an out-of-network provider, I will collect a $25 office visit fee for non Medicare patients at the time of service and as a courtesy; we will submit your office visit charges directly to your insurance company.
-After insurance has been billed you may be responsible for the remaining balance.
+As an out-of-network provider, as a courtesy; we will submit your office visit charges directly to your insurance company.
+After insurance has been billed you will be responsible for the remaining balance.
 Office visit charges, with the exception of your annual physical and wellness exam, are not included in your LWMA annual fee.

 9. Will you still be a Participating Provider for Medicare?

 Yes.
 My status with Medicare will be unchanged.
 I will continue to bill Medicare as well as your supplemental insurer on your behalf, as required by law

 10. Do you bill Medicare for the LWMA annual fee?

 No. The annual fee only includes services that are NOT covered by Medicare (or any other payor) and, as such, cannot be paid for or reimbursed by Medicare.
 I will bill Medicare for your sick visits and for any additional services performed at my practice that ARE covered by Medicare.
 The annual wellness exam is included in your annual fee as well as many other amenities listed in the Highlights and Details. (*Please see exception for “Welcome to Medicare” one-time physical exam in Highlights and Details.)

 11. Will my private insurance reimburse my LWMA annual fee?